 April: On April 11th, I had a number of photographs taken for my websites and some other forthcoming projects, by a local professional photographer.

-For many people with spastic forms of cerebral palsy it can be difficult to get good quality photographs taken, because of our tendency to flinch and to blink in response to camera flash and to camera noise.
+For many people with spastic forms of cerebral palsy it can be difficult to get high quality photographs taken, because of our tendency to flinch and to blink in response to camera flash and to camera noise.
 The solution, it seems, is persistence and a little ingenuity.
 I am grateful to Matt (Matthew Seed Photography, Manchester) for having plenty of both.
 The results speak for themselves.

 June: I have always known that maintaining good health means much more than simply being free of disease and prescription medication.
-It is equally important to achieve and to maintain the best possible level of fitness.
+It is equally important to achieve and to maintain the best level of fitness.
 Once again, it was time to renew my gym membership, subject to necessary medical approval, and to look forward to my continuing progress towards improved fitness and even greater good health.

 July: On July 24th, during my regular gym session I was allowed to use one of the abdominal toning machines (for crunches), without having someone standing next to me, for safety.
 This is a clear sign that my core-muscle strength has improved, immensely, which has positive implications for good health.

 August: By August 25th, with another Olympics over and the Great Britain team having had its best results for one hundred years (since the London games of 1908); I was reminded that the truest measure of good and improving health is not personal drama.
-It is, perhaps, the ability to enjoy some of the pleasures of life, which people often take for granted.
+It is the ability to enjoy some of the pleasures of life, which people often take for granted.

 Like many people, who do not think of themselves as dedicated sports watchers, I take more interest in the Olympics than in any other sport event.
-One reason for me never having taken much notice of sport before my eyesight began improving, in late 2006, is that I literally could not see well enough to follow many sports.
-It was always particularly difficult to focus on more than one person, or object, in order to make sense of the game.
+One reason for me never having taken much notice of sport before my eyesight began improving, in late 2006, is that I could not see well enough to follow many sports.
+It was always particularly difficult to focus on more than one person, or object, to make sense of the game.
 Although I have always enjoyed radio, I have never found the commentaries exciting, or detailed enough to be of much interest to me.

 Since I have been reporting on my improving eyesight from November 2006, and that it has been ‘within normal range’ since 2007, you might think it had no more surprises in store.
 As I began watching the BBC’s coverage of the first day of sporting action I noticed something very different and, for me, very exciting.
 I was, for the first time ever, able to recognise individual athletes, and to follow them around as they moved.
-For the first time ever, I was following live sporting action and finding that looking at it actually makes things clearer.
+For the first time ever, I was following live sporting action and finding that looking at it makes things clearer.

 I doubt that I will ever become a confirmed sports fan, but it is a simple, but real, pleasure to be able to understand, at last, what everyone around me is talking about when they try to convince me how exciting their chosen sport can be.

-November: By mid November, as I began to look forward towards the exciting challenges, which I am sure 2009 will hold, I was given an unexpected and precious gift, which reminded me of how My Serrapeptase Adventure started.
+November: By mid-November, as I began to look forward towards the exciting challenges, which I am sure 2009 will hold, I was given an unexpected and precious gift, which reminded me of how My Serrapeptase Adventure started.

 2008, was a year in which the unexpected became an accepted part of every day.
 It was another year free of toxins… a life to be lived and not just survived.